improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_221.png

 At this point we can compare these two result sets from the highest key_ordinal and downwards.
 Basically we just need to find the first match between the uniquifier column in the clustered index output and the assumed uniquifier column in the nonclustered index output.
-Until my assumption of the uniquifier being the only variable length integer, I wouldn’t recommend using this method though.
+Until my assumption of the uniquifier being the only variable length integer, I wouldn't recommend using this method though.

 ## The hardcore approach – using base tables

-All those DMV’s certainly are nifty, but I just can’t help but feel I’m cheating.
-Let’s try and redo the optimistic (uniquifier being the only variable length integer) approach without using DMVs.
+All those DMV's certainly are nifty, but I just can't help but feel I'm cheating.
+Let's try and redo the optimistic (uniquifier being the only variable length integer) approach without using DMVs.
 Start out by connecting to your database using the [dedicated administrator connection](http://msdn.microsoft.com/en-us/library/ms178068.aspx), this will allow you to query the base tables:

 image_241.png